Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-80-brought-low.md

 "Eh.
 I think I’ve got the twenty-five mastered.
 I can hold it in my hand without paying attention now.
 It’s weird, though.
 Anything smaller and I just... eventually crush it."

-"Does seem odd," she commented, and draped herself over his back, hands running under his shirt to rub across his abs and chest. *God* he loved it when she did that…
+"Does seem odd," she commented, and draped herself over his back, hands running under his shirt to rub across his abs and chest. *God* he loved it when she did that...

 "Much as I’d like what you’re fixin’ to do," he quipped, slightly regretfully, "Daar’s comin’ to visit."

 "Oh!
 That’s sudden.
 He say why?"

 "I think he just wants an excuse to run.
-I can sympathize…" That was the thing he missed the most.
+I can sympathize..."
+That was the thing he missed the most.
 Running.
 Sure, he could manage some short sprints now, and even jog for a mile... but as always, it was a matter of his body *screaming* at him for a chance to perform, and his nervous system begging to take it easy.
 He’d never felt anything so frustrating!

 ...Calm.
 A quick mental pause, back to a good headspace.
 Luckily, he was no stranger to being *big* mad.
 Would be nice if it would give him a break now and then, but whatever.
 It was useful.